Algoritics/jenkins-sonarqube/README.md

 3. During the setup wizard, choose `Install suggested plugins`.
 4. For this demonstration, click `Continue as Admin`.
-5. For this demonstration, Click `Save and Finish`.
+5. For this demonstration, click `Save and Finish`.
 6. Click `Start using Jenkins`.